nandysrii/nandysrii/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **Srinandy**, a hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
+I'm **[`Srinandy`]()**, a hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
 With a strong passion for technology and expertise in malware analysis, vulnerability assessment, and bug hunting, my goal is to safeguard digital assets and contribute to a more secure online community.

 <details>
   <summary>More about me</summary>

 - **Name**: Srinandy
 - **From**: India
 - **Bug Hunter** | **Security Researcher** | **forensics Analyst**
 - i have experience in cracking,reverse Engineering,bug Hunting,forensics,Social engineering,spy.
 -**Reverse Engineering**, **Malware Analysis**
 - Improving knowledge in **Website Vulnerabilities**
 - I’m currently learning **everything**
-- Reach me out at **nandysrii@gmail.com**
+- Reach me out at **testingbugbysri@gmail.com**

 </details>
 <br>